OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

     STRESS 11 22 33 44 55 66
     DISPLACEMENT 1.0 2.0 3.0 4.0 5.0

-As part of our file wrap, we need to reach into this file and grab the information that is needed by other downstream components in the model.
-OpenMDAO includes an object called `FileParser`, which contains functions to parse a file, grab the fields you specify, and apply them to the appropriate data type.
-For this to work, the file has to have some general format that would allow us to locate the piece of data we need relative to some constant feature in the file.
-In other words, the main capability of the FileParser is to locate and extract a set of characters that is some number of lines and some number of fields away from an 'anchor' point.
+As part of the file wrap, you need to reach into this file and grab the information that is needed by downstream components in the model.
+OpenMDAO includes an object called `FileParser`, which contains functions for parsing a file, grabbing the fields you specify, and applying them to the appropriate data type.
+For this to work, the file must have some general format that would allow you to locate the piece of data you need relative to some constant feature in the file.
+In other words, the main capability of the FileParser is to locate and extract a set of characters that is some number of lines and some number of fields away from an `anchor` point.

 ::